charlattepalmer/GenderQuest/app/views/nodes/index.html.md

 *I created this site to teach both girls and boys alike the influence media has on every one of us.
 In our modern world, we can hardly go a couple feet without running into another sexualized advertisement or gender-discriminatory billboard.
-And that's why I believe it is so very important to educate the next generation about this epidemic of false images and information that we are bombarded with every day of our lives.*
+And that's why I believe it is so very important to educate the next generation about this epidemic of false images and information that bombards us every day of our lives.*

 **If you're a girl, you will understand this journey.**